hackclub/solder/src/pages/submit.md

 **Also include in the repo:**
 - Gerber and drill files of your board!

+### Ship it on Slack!

-### Already on the Hack Club Slack?
+If you're not already on the Hack Club Slack, join here: https://hackclub.com/slack/!!

 Head on over to #solder-ships!

-Post what you made - _ship_ it by sharing it with the world!
+Post what you made - _ship_ it by sharing it with the world, via a slack message!

 **In the slack message, include:**
 - Github repo link - include a README in that repo, with all your KiCad files!